sagar4458/News_Crawler/README.md

 | **Full-stack delivery** | Clean UI accessible to non-engineers |
 | **Dataset versioning & export** | Parquet output - standard for large-scale ML |

-All backed by a real, honest timeline - no fake credentials, just consistent learning and building.

 ---

 ## License

 © 2026 Mouli Sagar - All rights reserved.
-All rights reserved.
 For commercial use or collaboration, please contact the author.

 *Started: September 2025 - Completed: June 2026*